-(When I listened to my transistor radio way back when, I thought I was being modern and never could have imagined the world of music we line in today.
-This contributing authors story takes us back even further… and I discovered an amazing interview when Arthur Godfrey discovered Patsy Cline on his show!)
+(When I listened to my transistor radio way back when I thought I was being modern and never could have imagined the world of music we live in today.
+This story by contributing author, Dorothy Gast from Alabama, takes us back even further… and I discovered an amazing interview when the first time Arthur Godfrey had Patsy Cline on his show!)

 After school and chores, we listened to the Lone Ranger and his faithful companion, Tonto, and “the thundering hoof-beats of the great horse, Silver”, anticipating the question ”Who was that masked man?” and knowing that once again the silver bullet would be left behind.